openvstorage/volumedriver/doc/build_with_docker.md

     The _volumedriver-buildtools_ repo contains external libraries and tools that are either newer or not present on a standard installation; the _volumedriver_ repo is the codebase of the volumedriver itself.

+    Per default you'll get the _dev_ (developement) branch of the code with the latest, greatest changes that may or may not be in a working state.
+If you want to build a specific version, you need to switch to that codebase first.
+We're using the ["gitflow workflow"](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) scheme where development happens on "_dev_" and releases are tagged and merged into "_master_".

+    To list the available tags (releases), use the

+    		git tag

+    command.
+To switch the codebase to a specific release, for example 5.7.0, do:

+    		cd volumedriver
+    		git checkout tags/5.7.0
+    		cd ..

 2. create the build environment image

     - for Ubuntu 14.04 based builds: